Source-Scribe/sourcescribe-core/website/docs/api-reference/overview/architecture.md

     participant Providers
     participant Models
     participant Analyzer
+    participant Diagram
     participant Generator
-    participant Diagram
+    participant FileUtils

-    User->>CLI: Provide input
+    User->>CLI: Provide input files/commands
+    CLI->>Factory: Pass user input
-    CLI->>Factory: Create provider
+    Factory->>Providers: Create provider instances
-    Factory->>Providers: Process request
-    Providers->>Models: Generate data models
+    Providers->>Models: Provide data
-    Models->>Analyzer: Analyze data models
+    Analyzer->>Models: Process input files
+    Analyzer->>Diagram: Generate diagrams
-    Analyzer->>Generator: Generate output
+    Analyzer->>Generator: Generate documentation
-    Generator->>Diagram: Visualize output
-    Diagram->>CLI: Present output to user
-    CLI->>User: Display result
+    Generator->>FileUtils: Write output files
+    Watcher->>Handler: Monitor file changes
+    Handler->>Analyzer: Trigger re-analysis
 ```

 ## Design Principles

-The system's architecture follows several key design principles:
+The system architecture follows several key design principles:

-1. **Modularity**: The system is divided into well-defined modules, each with a specific responsibility.
+1. **Modularity**: The system is divided into well-defined, loosely coupled modules, each with a specific responsibility.
 This promotes maintainability, testability, and flexibility.
-2. **Abstraction**: The use of abstract base classes and interfaces in the **base** module allows for easy substitution of different provider implementations.
+2. **Abstraction**: The use of abstract base classes and interfaces in the `base` module allows for easy substitution of different provider implementations, following the Dependency Inversion Principle.
-3. **Separation of Concerns**: The clear separation of concerns between the CLI, Factory, Providers, Analyzer, Generator, and Diagram modules ensures that each component focuses on its specific task.
+3. **Separation of Concerns**: The clear separation of concerns, such as data modeling, file processing, and output generation, helps to keep the codebase organized and easier to understand.
-4. **Dependency Injection**: The Factory module is responsible for creating the appropriate provider, which promotes loose coupling and testability.
-5. **Single Responsibility Principle**: Each module and class in the system has a single, well-defined responsibility, making the codebase easier to understand and maintain.
+4. **Extensibility**: The system is designed to be easily extensible, allowing for the addition of new providers, data models, and processing capabilities without requiring significant changes to the existing codebase.
+5. **Configuration-Driven**: The use of configuration files and the `loader` module allows for easy customization of the system's behavior, making it more adaptable to different use cases.

-These design principles contribute to the overall robustness, scalability, and extensibility of the system.
+These design principles contribute to the overall robustness, maintainability, and scalability of the system architecture.

 ## System Architecture Diagram